GLOBAL MARKETS-Global share index slips as investors absorb 'higher-for-longer' rate outlook

 On Monday, Chicago Fed president Austan Goolsbee said inflation entrenched above the central bank's 2% target remains a bigger risk than tight Fed policy slowing the economy more than needed.

-The MSCI All-World index .MIWD00000PUS was last down 0.19% on the day.
-If the index closes lower on Monday it would be its seventh consecutive decline and its longest losing streak since an eight-day slump in early Sept 2022.
+The MSCI All-World index .MIWD00000PUS was last down 0.05% on the day, marking its seventh consecutive decline and its longest losing streak since early Sept 2022.

-Still two of Wall Street's main indexes rose slightly on Monday, providing some hope the market was steadying.
+Still Wall Street's three major indexes closed up slightly on Monday, providing some hope the market was steadying.

 "We're potentially putting in a bottom from the correction we've had.
 The market's been volatile in the last couple of sessions.
 A lot has to do with the Fed and the focus on what the Fed is going to do," said Tim Ghriskey, senior portfolio strategist at Ingalls & Snyder in New York.